gretchenziegler/forum/README.md

 ## download whatchu think about?

-you can run **whatchu think about?** on your localhost! which is kind of dumb, but hey, it's your time and happiness, so have at it!
+you can run **whatchu think about?** on your localhost! which is kind of redonk, but hey, it's your time and happiness, so have at it!

 here's how:

 1. make a directory in terminal where you want to keep the sweet, sweet forum files.

 2. while in that directory, run this command: `git init`